-- If the funding ratio at the end of 2024 is less than 103.5% but is expected to be more than 103.5% by the end of 2025, a decrease will not be necessary; - If the funding ratio at the end of 2024 is less than 103.5% and is expected to be lower than 103.5% by the end of 2025, a decrease will be necessary.
+- If the funding ratio at the end of 2025 is less than 103.5% but is expected to be more than 103.5% as of 30 June 2026, a decrease will not be necessary. - If the funding ratio at the end of 2025 is less than 103.5% and is expected to be lower than 103.5% as of 30 June 2026, a decrease will be necessary.
 In this situation, the board will decide how big the decrease will be, subject to the rules prescribed by law.
-The funding ratio must be equal to or more than 103.5% at the end of 2025.
+The funding ratio must be equal to or more than 103.5% as of 30 June 2026.

-Under the old rules, we have to decrease pensions if the policy funding ratio has remained below the minimum funding ratio required for five consecutive years and the current funding ratio in the fifth year is below the minimum funding ratio required as well.
-This is not the case now; as explained above, the rules are different.
+Under the old rules, we have to decrease pensions if the average funding ratio has remained below the minimum required funding ratio for five consecutive years and the current funding ratio in the fifth year is below the minimum required funding ratio as well.
+This is not the case now; as explained above, the current rules are different.
 However, the new, temporary rules do increase the probability of a decrease in the period before the transition to the new pension system.